-Our guidance aims to support a school in supporting grief and minimising the risk of further suicide.
+Our guidance aims to support a school in minimising the risk of further suicide.

 Samaritans has offered the Step by Step service to schools in the UK since 2010.
 We are available to offer practical support and advice to schools that have been affected by an attempted or suspected suicide.

 It can take many months for an inquest (or fatal accident inquiry in Scotland) to be held and in many cases unexplained deaths are not given a verdict of suicide.